 ● The addition of migration questions to surveys will be required in order to collect more comprehensive national and international migration data.

 ● Innovative data sources, such as big data sources, will have to be better monitored and implemented in order to track migration flows and ensure all migrants are recorded.

 Census and surveys collect migration-related data which can be used to produce official statistics.
 For example:

 - Censuses produce statistics on migrant stocks, socio-economic characteristics, migrant flows (limited) and some emigration figures.
-Three core topics that are recommended by the UN Statistics Division to be included in population censuses to identify international migrants are: (1) country of birth, (2) country of citizenship, and (3) year or period of arrival in the country for foreign-born persons.
+The UN Statistics Division recommends including three core variables in population censuses to identify international migrants.
+They are: (1) country of birth, (2) country of citizenship, and (3) year or period of arrival in the country for foreign-born persons.

 - Labour Force Surveys produce statistics on migrant stocks in the labour market.

 Administrative sources collect data for purposes other than gathering information on migration, but may be useful in the collection of specific indicators.
 Statistics derived from data in these sources usually refer to administrative records rather than people.
 Some examples of sources include: